funshothanni/Alphas-Glam/README.md

 ## License

 This project is for portfolio and educational purposes.
+All rights reserved.